201 KAR 38:060. Code of ethics.

 (4) A pastoral counselor shall store or dispose of client records so as to maintain confidentiality.

 Section 4.
 Responsibility to a Student or Supervisee.
-(1) A fee-based pastoral counselor shall not exploit the trust and dependency of a student or supervisee.
+(1) A licensed pastoral counselor shall not exploit the trust and dependency of a student or supervisee.

 (a) Be aware of his influential position with respect to a student or supervisee; and